Rosita Anne Campbell1

 Diana Fortescue1

-Diana Fortescue was born on 2 January 1915.1 She is the daughter of Captain Grenville Fortescue and Adelaide Jephson.1 She married Lt.-Col. Charles Murray Floyd, son of Captain Sir Henry Robert Peel Floyd, 4th Bt. and Edith Anne Kincaid-Smith, on 15 December 1945.1 She and Lt.-Col. Charles Murray Floyd were divorced in 1947.1
+Diana Fortescue was born on 2 January 1915.1 She was the daughter of Captain Grenville Fortescue and Adelaide Jephson.1 She married Lt.-Col. Charles Murray Floyd, son of Captain Sir Henry Robert Peel Floyd, 4th Bt. and Edith Anne Kincaid-Smith, on 15 December 1945.1 She died on 13 May 2009 at age 94.2

 Her married name became Floyd.
-Her name was legally changed to Fortescue.1 She lived in 2003 at Mill Meadow, Meadow, Burley, Hampshire, England.1
+Her marriage to Lt.-Col. Charles Murray Floyd was annulled in 1947.3 Her name was legally changed to Fortescue.1 She lived in 2003 at Mill Meadow, Meadow, Burley, Hampshire, EnglandG.1

 Citations